salih-kv/react-portfolio/README.md

 - Website - [MOHAMMED SALIH KV](https://github.com/salih-kv)
 - React Portfolio - [@react-portfolio](https://salih-kv.github.io/react-portfolio/)

-## Acknowledgments
+## Conclusion

 This is my first react project (A task by Entri Elevate BootCamp || React App Development ).
-I have completed this challenge by myself.
+Through this learning experience, I have gained a basic understanding of React and its associated technologies.
+I look forward to continuing to build upon this knowledge in future projects.